KennethanCeyer/OKR/README.md

 ## '20 1/4 quater

 ### Objective 1
-- Get to know OSS a bit more.
+- :neckbeard: Get to know OSS a bit more.

 ### Key Results
 - Key 1: Apply a ticket or pull request at least `1` to the big open source foundation